JoelHKV/HelsinkiCityBikeApp/readme.md

 ```

 ## Room for improvement
-- reset pull-down menus with a clear button
+- Implement a clear button to reset pull-down menus: Add a clear button functionality to the pull-down menus, allowing users to easily reset their selections and start fresh.

-- layout optimization for certain screen resolutions
+- Better optimize layout for different screen resolutions: Ensure that the app's layout is optimized to provide a seamless user experience across various screen resolutions.
+Test and adjust the design to accommodate different screen sizes and aspect ratios.

-- automated data collection and cross-testing with raw data
+- Explore automated data collection methods and perform cross-testing with raw data to validate the app's results and ensure the correctness of the aggregated data.